aesthetic-suite/framework/docs/style.md

 }));
 ```

-> Parent styles (the component that was extended) are automatically merged with the new styles.
+> Extending styles will return the original component wrapped with new styles, instead of wrapping

-> Hooks _do not_ support extending styles.
+> the styled component and stacking on an unnecessary layer.

 ## Using Refs